-(SC) 100 Speech Laboratory (1)
+SC 100 Speech Communication Laboratory (1) (Common Course Number SPCH 1144)

-This course focuses on preparing speeches, reading dialogue from literature, and debating propositions.
-Presentations are made throughout the community.
+This laboratory course focuses on students applying speech communication skills through service projects, internships, and leadership activities.
 This course may be repeated for credit.
 (3 Lab.)

-(SC) 101 Introduction To Speech Communication (3) Theory and practice of speech communication behavior in one-to-one, small group, and public communication situations are introduced.
+SC 101 Introduction To Speech Communication (3) (Common Course Number SPCH 1311)

+Theory and practice of speech communication behavior in one-to- one, small group, and public communication situations are introduced.
 Students learn more about themselves, improve skills in communicating with others, and make formal oral presentations.
 This course requires college-level skills in reading and writing.
 (3 Lec.)

-(SC) 105 Fundamentals Of Public Speaking (3) Public speaking is introduced.
+SC 105 Fundamentals Of Public Speaking (3)

+Public speaking is introduced.
 Topics include the principles of reasoning, audience analysis, collection of materials, outlining, and delivery.
 Emphasis is on the oral presentation of well prepared speeches.
 (3 Lec.)

-(SC) 109 Voice And Articulation (3)
+SC 109 Voice And Articulation (3)